 If you are using a vaping

-device with a plastic or Polycarbonate
+with a plastic or Polycarbonate

 tank, certain e-juices can actually crack your tank if you aren’t careful.

 Juices that contain heavy citrus, sour, or cinnamon notes have been found to